regehr/alive2/backend_tv/aslp/README.md

 but it does not do so right now.

 Floating-point operations are also limited, specifically by ignoring the FPSR and FPCR (status and control, resp.) registers.

+Edit 2024-12-17: During this year, improvements have been made to both ASLp (by adding specialised vector operations and floating-point intrinsics) and arm-tv (by memory model improvements) which make address these shortcomings.